+Summary.
 Emergent properties are typically novel and unanticipated.
-In this paper, using chaos synchronization tools and ideas, we demonstrate, via two examples of three-dimensional autonomous differential systems, that, by simple uni- or bi-directional coupling, regular (resp. chaotic) behavior can emerge from chaotic (resp. regular) behavior.
+In this paper, using chaos synchronization tools and ideas, we demonstrate, via two examples of three-dimensional autonomous differential systems, that, by simple uni- or bi-directional coupling, regular (resp. chaotic) behaviour can emerge from chaotic (resp. regular) behaviour.

-Keywords : Complex Systems, Emergence, Chaos, Synchronization, Lorenz-type system, Predator-prey.
+Key words: complex systems, emergence, chaos, synchronization, Lorenztype system, predator-prey.

-1. Introduction : Complexity and Emergent Properties
+1 Introduction : Complexity and Emergent Properties

-First of all, let us open by the citation below.
+First of all, let us start with the citation below.

-"I think the next century (21th) will be the century of complexity", (Stephen Hawking)
+"I think the next century (21th) will be the century of complexity", (Stephen Hawking).

-But what is complexity ?
+But what is complexity?
 An extremely difficult "I know it when I see it" concept to define, see [1].

-However, intuitively, complexity is usually greatest in systems whose components are arranged in some intricate difficult-to-understand pattern or, in the case of a dynamical system, when the outcome of some process is difficult to predict from its initial state (sensitive dependence on initial conditions, see below).
-And a complex system is an animate or inanimate system composed of many interacting components whose behavior or structure is difficult to understand.
+However, intuitively, complexity is usually greater in systems whose components are arranged in some intricate difficult-to-understand pattern or, in the case of a dynamical system, when the outcome of a process is difficult to predict from its initial state (sensitive dependence on initial conditions, see below).
+A complex system is an animate or inanimate system composed of many interacting components whose behaviour or structure is difficult to understand.
 Sometimes a system may be structurally complex, like a mechanical clock, but behave very simply.